-Plasmait is a supplier of plasma based heat and surface treatment solutions to the metals industry.
+Plasmait is an award-winning supplier of plasma based heat and surface treatment solutions to the metals industry.
 We lead the field of continuous high-temperature plasma heat treatment applications.
-We develop, deploy and improve heat and surface treatment production lines in a wide range of industries.
+We develop, deploy and improve heat and surface treatment production lines in a range of industries.
 We build specific heat and surface treatment machinery or develop new production processes from conception to deployment.

 Photovoltaic industry has been going through a rapid change over the last decade.
 In addition to rapid growth the industry has continued to witness a relentless price pressures along the PV value chain.
 The same is the case in the PV ribbon industry.
 Only PV ribbon producer that kept consistent product quality whilst maintaining low cost base and efficient production process remained competitive.